amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 Write a summary of your changes and an optional description.
 Use the checkboxes on the left to choose which files to commit.
 Then, click **Commit *X* files to main**.

 Note how the button at the top originally called **Fetch origin** is labeled **Push origin** once you commit your changes.
-Press the button to send the changes from your computer to the GitHub server.
+Press this button to send the changes from your computer to the GitHub server.

 ![Push origin on GitHub Desktop](/img/images/push-origin.png)